-As winter gets closer, thermostat settings start to change.
+As winter gets closer, thermostat settings begin to change.
 For humans, getting comfortable in the cold can be as simple as grabbing a blanket, putting on a hoodie, or turning the temperature up a degree or two.
 But when your dog is uncomfortable with the temperature, there’s not much they can do.

 So, as loving dog owners, we want to keep our canines comfortable by setting the thermostat to a temperature that’s as comfortable for them as it is for us.
 But we can’t ask our dogs what temperature they prefer, so how cold should you keep your home?